krishaamer/green-filter-research/research/literature/sustainability.md

 ### The Concept of ‘Nudge’ {#the-concept-of-nudge}

-The literature on *nudge* is wide, as researches try to find ways to affect human behavious towards sustainability.
+The literature on *nudge* is wide, as researches try to find ways to affect human behaviors towards sustainability.
 Some notable examples: - Eriksson et al. (2023) - Acuti et al. (2023) - Perez-Cueto (2021) - Wee et al. (2021) - Guath et al. (2022) - Berger et al. (2022)

 Google and X have offered the “Green Filter” on Maps, Flights, etc. What if there was a “Green Filter” on every product everywhere?